This post may contain affiliate links. You can view our affiliate disclosure here.

 The Goal

-This drill will help you concentrate and focus on your chipping distance control, more so than hitting to random targets would.
+This drill will help you focus on and hone your chipping distance control, more so than hitting to random targets would.

 As you perform this drill, you will find that you will start to develop a good and consistent technique naturally, and you’ll be able to apply it on the golf course.